A sequential estimation problem with control and discretionary stopping: Introduction and Summary

+We offer a precise formulation for this problem in section \ref{sec2}, based on changes of probability measure (``weak-solution formulation") and the \textsc{Girsanov} theorem.

+Elementary filtering theory, time-change techniques using the \textsc{Dambis-Dubins-Schwarz} theorem, and a re-parametrization based on the ``posterior" (conditional) mean and variance, are then deployed in sections \ref{sec3}, \ref{sec4} to reduce the problem to manageable proportions --- and to describe in detail its optimal filtering and stopping rules corresponding to any given control.
+A bit more specifically, but still in very broad brushes and with tentative notation, the original problem is reduced to one based on the conditional (posterior) mean $\widehat X (t)$ and variance $V(t)$ across times $t \in [0,\infty)$, via the action of suitable functions $G$ and $H,$ $\Psi$ of time and space, which satisfy suitable nonlinear partial differential equations of parabolic type; and via re-parametrization, based on the martingale $\widehat X (\cdot)$.
+The impact of the control is removed by deploying the time-change $\,A^u(\cdot):=\int_0^{\,\cdot} u^2(s)\,\ud s\,,$ which re-writes the first term in \eqref{1.1} as

+in terms of the diffusion process $Q^u (\cdot)$ whose distribution does not depend on the control $u(\cdot)$.
+The cumulative impact of observations is thus measured by $A^u(\tau)$, and the overall problem is cast as the minimization of

-We offer a precise formulation for this problem, based on changes of probability measures (``weak-solution formulation") and the \textsc{Girsanov} theorem, and describe in detail its optimal filtering and stopping rules.
-We show also that, for any super-quadratic cost function $h(\cdot)$, the control policy of ``full-bang" type $\, u^* (\cdot) \equiv 1\,$ is not only optimal, but leads also to an optimal termination time $\tau^*$ which is ``fastest" in a well-defined sense.
+over stopping times $\tau$ and controls $u(\cdot)$.
+Finally, we show in section \ref{sec5} that, for cost functions $h(\cdot)$ satisfying the super-quadratic condition $h(u) / u^2 \ge h(1), ~ 0 <u \le 1$ of (\ref{2.8}), control of ``bold play" or ``full-bang" type $\, u^* (\cdot) \equiv 1\,$ is not only optimal, but leads also to an optimal termination time $\tau^*$ which is ``fastest possible": if $(\tau, u(\cdot))$ is another optimal pair, then we have the stochastic dominance

-To the best of our knowledge, the results in this paper provide a very rare, if not the first, study of a problem which combines features of optimal filtering, stopping and control, and yet admits fairly explicit answers.
+In this manner, we end up with the sequential estimation problem for $X$ from observations $Y(t) = X \cdot t + W(t),~ 0 \le t < \infty\,, $ treated in detail in \cite{EKV} and admitting explicit solutions for \textsc{Gauss} and \textsc{Bernoulli} prior distributions on $X$.
+These are discussed in section \ref{sec6} in our present context.

+The super-quadratic condition (\ref{2.8}) posits that the cost rate $h \big( u(t)\big)$ of deploying control $u(t) \in (0,1]$ at time $t$, measured relative to the local rate $\frac{\ud~}{\ud t} A^u (t)= u^2 (t)$ of data acquisition, is minimal when $u(t)=1$.
+This condition guarantees that the optimal stopping aspect of this problem is not trivial, i.e., that we do not end up observing {\it ad infinitum} by selecting $\tau = \infty$.